Skip to main content

 Purchases – Mount St. Louis Moonstone continues to improve the quality of service that our guests have come to expect by purchasing the following:1~ Pisten Bully Groomer44~ Snow guns

 Early snowfall and cold temperatures gave Mount St Louis Moonstone an early start to the 2008/2009 season.
-Friday November 21, 2008 Mount St. Louis Moonstone open for the season with 5 slopes, 3 lifts and one Terrain Park, second earliest opening since the 1970s.
+Friday November 21, 2008 Mount St. Louis Moonstone opened for the season with 5 slopes, 3 lifts and one Terrain Park, the second earliest opening since the 1970s.

 2009 – Hill Development

-Major changes were made to the carpet area at the St Louis side.
-The original “Magic Carpet” has been relocated, now running North South.
+Major changes were made to the carpet area on the St Louis side.
+The original “Magic Carpet” has been relocated, now running North-South.
 As a result “Kids Camp” participants can slide directly to the “Magic Carpet”, with increased terrain to start on.
 An appropriate slope now connects the top of the “Magic Carpet” to the “Kinder Carpet”.
 This major change will make the flow of the lift to lift easier and more manageable for skiers/riders.

 Facility Development – Completing the landscaping of the new Kid’s camp building.